karanvora2599/Hangman-with-multidimensional-timetravel/README.md

 Spending all 5 chronons earns ×1.25 on your final score — don't hoard them.

-### Multiverse — Branch vs. Rewind
+### Multiverse — Branch vs. Time Machine

-**Branch (`>b`)** is best when:
+**Quick branch (`>b`)** is best when:
+- You want to fork immediately without thinking about which past state to pick.
-- You've revealed several letters and want a second shot at a different word with those constraints baked in.
+- You've made progress (revealed letters, narrowed the pool) and want a parallel universe with those same constraints but a fresh word.
-- You want to maximise the timeline count for the score multiplier.
+- You need a second timeline fast to hit the timeline multiplier.
-- The active TL's pool has shrunk to a difficult set of words.

-**Rewind-branch (`>r`)** is best when:
+**Time Machine (`>r`)** is best when:
-- You just got a miss on a letter you wish you hadn't guessed.
+- You want to replay from a specific earlier state — not just 1 step back but any step.
+- You just had a run of misses and want to restart from before they happened.
-- You want to try a different letter from 1 step ago in a safe copy.
+- You want to branch with the *same* word to try a different letter path rather than getting a new word entirely.
-- The active TL still has many candidates — forking at an earlier state keeps more options open.
+- You have time and chronons to think strategically: inspect the gallery, pick the cleanest state, choose same/different word deliberately.

 ### Multiverse — Echo Strategy